-This story was published on 22 January 2019.
+This story was first published on 22 January 2019.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Latest Small Area Labour Markets (SALM) data reveal that the percentage of Statistical Area Level 2s (SA2s) recording a fall in their unemployment rate has increased over the past 12 months.

 SA2s are medium-sized areas designated by the Australian Bureau of Statistics that represent a community that interacts together socially and economically.

 The SALM publication is a quarterly snapshot of labour market conditions at a regional level, where data is otherwise unavailable.
 SALM provides labour market information on around 2,100 SA2s and 540 Local Government Areas.

 Labour market analyst, Ivan Neville, said the new data show that SA2s in capital cities were more likely to have recorded a decline in their unemployment rate than those in areas categorised as ‘Rest of State’.